-TEST Sample requirements Turnaround Time COMMENT Karyotype/FISH Sample requirementsA minimum of 2-3mlsBone marrow in lithiumheparin3-5mls peripheral bloodin lithium heparin (ifdisease cells are presentin sufficient numbers toallow cell cultureand/or FISH studies, asappropriate)EDTA PB and BMsamples (>1ml) areacceptable for FISH onlystudies as appropriate.Other fresh tissues canbe analysed by FISH egascitic fluid or CSF andhavenospecific Turnaround Time Urgent (rapid) FISH: up to 3 calendar days.
-AML FISH panel (diagnostic)up to 3 calendar days Urgent karyotype/FISH: 14 calendar days Routine diagnostic samples Karyotype and/or FISH: 21 calendar days Follow-up samples/remission: 21 calendar days COMMENTThe date and time the sample was taken must be legibleSamples should arrive within 24 hours if possible and not >72 hours.
+TEST Sample requirements Turnaround Time COMMENT Karyotype/FISH A minimum of 2-3mls Bone marrow in lithium heparin 3-5mls peripheral blood in lithium heparin (if disease cells are present in sufficient numbers to allow cell culture and/or FISH studies, as appropriate) EDTA PB and BM samples (>1ml) are acceptable for FISH only studies as appropriate.
+Other fresh tissues can be analysed by FISH e.g. ascitic fluid or CSF and have no specific requirements Urgent (rapid) FISH: up to 3 calendar days.
+CML rapid FISH (diagnostic) - up to 3 calendar days (usually 24 hours).
+AML rapid FISH panel (diagnostic) - up to 3 calendar days.
+B-ALL FISH panel (BCR::ABL1 and KMT2A) - up to 3 calendar days.
+Urgent karyotype/FISH: 14 calendar days.
+Routine diagnostic samples Karyotype and/or FISH: 21 calendar days.
+Follow-up samples/remission: 21 calendar days.
+The date and time the sample was taken must be legible Samples should arrive within 24 hours if possible and not >72 hours.
 Sample will not be rejected if >72 hours but will have a greater risk of failure.
-The laboratory does not open at weekends.Samples not dispatched on the same day should be refrigerated at 4°C overnight and sent as soon as possible the following day.
-FFPE FISH on tissue sections requirements 4 to 6 slides (1~2μm thick) with an H&E marked slide (essential in cases where only part of the tissue is infiltrated, or only part of the tissue is appropriate for screening) Sections should be mounted on APES- coated (or equivalent) positively charged slides.
-6 slides for lymphoma cases 14 calendar days Tumour content and block ID must be provided on the request form.
+The laboratory does not open at weekends.
+Samples not dispatched on the same day should be refrigerated at 4°C overnight and sent as soon as possible the following day.

+London i adiology

+FFPE FISH on 5 to 6 slides (1~2μm Burkitt rapid FISH panel Tumour content and block

+tissue sections thick) with an H&E (MYC and IGH::MYC diagnostic) ID must be provided on the

+marked slide (essential in cases where only part - up to 3 calendar days. request form.

+A 1 1

+of the tissue is All other cases 14 calendar A marked H and H slide or

+infiltrated, or only part of days image should be provided.

+the tissue is appropriate

+for screening)

+Sections should be

+mounted on APES-

+coated (or equivalent)

+positively charged

+slides.

-Please note :
+Please note: